-Writable Surfaces - A Simple Guide to Choosing What Works12 Jul 2016
+Writable Walls - A Simple Guide to Choosing What Works12 Jul 2016

-If there was ever a must-have in the office, irrespective of role, title or industry - it’s a writable surface.
-We’ve been exposed to it right from the start - from staring at kindergarten teachers write down the alphabets on the big chalkboard, to college professors or project managers jotting down ideas and information on a whiteboard.
+If there was ever a must-have in the office, irrespective of role, title or industry - it’s a writable walls.
+We’ve been exposed to it right from the start - from staring at kindergarten teachers write down the alphabets on the big chalkboard, to college professors or project managers jotting down ideas and information on a whiteboard walls.
 It’s almost subliminal like.

 You need a space to pour out all those thoughts and ideas onto.
 Designing a space for your brainstorming sessions isn’t hard, but there’s no one size fits all solution.